Skip to main content

 2. Opt-out Model

-In this mode, all the returned tags are automatically applied to the article by default; the journalist might reject them.
+In this mode, all returned tags are automatically applied to the article by default; the journalist might reject them.

 • How it works: The CMS displays a list of suggested tags.
 The journalist inspects them and removes those they consider incorrect or irrelevant.
 They might add additional tags manually.